We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 How does paying on receipt of bill work?

 If you choose to pay on receipt of a bill, you will receive a bill every quarter by post or email.
-It’s best to provide us with regular meter readings so that we can bill you accurately and that you don’t pay for energy you’ve not used!
+It’s best to provide us with regular meter readings so that we can bill you accurately and that you do not pay for energy you have not used!
 This also allows us to help you budget by reviewing what you pay against how much energy you are actually using, rather than receiving an estimated bill.

 There are many ways to pay when your bill comes through: